-The final point estimates with 95% UI (where possible) of the GBD quantities of interest are made available to the public through an updated results query tool (http://ghdx.healthdata.org/gbd-results-tool) and updated visualizations, which are both released concurrent with publication of the capstone papers.
-Additionally, code used to generate the GBD results is released for public access, as suggested by the GATHER statement.
+The final point estimates with 95% UI (where possible) of the GBD quantities of interest are made available to the public for non-commercial use through the Results Tool (http://ghdx.healthdata.org/gbd-results-tool), GHDx, and/or updated visualizations, which are released concurrently with publication of the capstone papers.
+Additionally, analytic code used to generate the GBD results is released for public access, as suggested by the GATHER statement.